 - 1. Base molding is cleaned every time the hard surface floor is mopped. - 2.
 Chalk rails are cleaned daily. - 3.
 Wash all countertops and cabinets in assigned area daily. - 4.
 Walls, doors, frames and thresholds are cleaned daily. - 5.
 Elevator floors are cleaned daily.
 Stainless steel elevator doors and walls are spot cleaned and polished as needed. - 6.
 Obscenities and graffiti are removed as quickly as possible, preferably before students arrive. - 7.
 Vinyl, ceramic, terrazzo and quarry tile are wet mopped daily and are refinished (waxed) at least annually. - 8.
-Carpets are vacuumed daily.

-Carpets are maintained in a manner, which will provide for continuing compliance with applicable flammability standards (SREF 5.5 (I) J (5)).

-- 9. All gym floors will be dust mopped daily. - 10.
+Carpets are vacuumed daily. - Carpets are maintained in a manner which will provide for continuing compliance with applicable flammability standards (SREF 5.5 (I) J (5)). - 9.
+All gym floors will be dust mopped daily. - 10.
 Interior waste containers (wastebaskets, garbage cans, etc.) are emptied daily and cleaned when needed.
 Liners are replaced daily. - 11.
-Slop sinks are cleaned daily and maintained in good operating condition at all times. - 12.
+Slop sinks are cleaned daily and always maintained in good operating condition. - 12.
 Outside corridors are cleaned as needed.
 This includes picking up of all debris and sweeping or blowing off the area. - 13.
 Outside entrances are cleaned and picked up daily.
-Entrance mats are swept or vacuumed and entrance glass is cleaned on both sides daily.
-Recessed mats are removed and the recessed area cleaned weekly or more often as necessary. - 14.
-Playgrounds and sidewalks must be kept clean daily to prevent the tracking of sand and dirt into the facility. - 15.
+Entrance mats are swept or vacuumed, and entrance glass is cleaned on both sides daily.
+Recessed mats are removed, and the recessed area cleaned weekly or more often as necessary. - 14.
+Playgrounds and sidewalks must be kept clean daily to prevent the tracking of sand and dirt into the facility.
+Blow sand off poured-in-place and rubber tiles on a regular basis to prevent premature aging, slip/trips/fall, and to maintain the impact resistance properties. - 15.
 Palm fronds, tree branches, trash and debris must be picked up daily on the entire campus!